radiantlogic-v8/documentation-new/documentation/environment-operations-center-guide/admin/integrations/manage-integrations.md

 If the integration is successfully created, you will receive a confirmation message and the integration will be added to the list of integrations on the *Integrations* tab.

-> [!info] For the integration to become active, you will need to configure the applicable alerts to send to the channel.
+> [!note] For the integration to become active, you will need to configure the applicable alerts to send to the channel.
 See the [alert management](../alert-management/alert-management-overview.md) guide to learn how to set up alerts to send via the integration.

 ![image description](images/success.png)